Djuhadi/bakery-store-manager-lastbatch-MGMT6110/REFLECTION.md

 ## 2. How did AI increase AND limit your abilities?
 AI significantly increased my capacity because I am not a programmer.
 My main contribution was defining the business problem, user, workflow and constraints, while Google AI Studio translated that specification into a working React application with two screens.
 This allowed me to spend more time evaluating whether the product made sense rather than manually building the interface.
 At the same time, AI exposed a limitation in my own ability to specify and inspect technical systems.
-My master prompt explicitly prohibited Gemini API calls, @google/genai, API-key handling and outside services.
-However, the generated repository initially contained an .env.example with GEMINI_API_KEY documentation and a Gemini dependency even though the application made no model calls.
+My master prompt explicitly prohibited Gemini API calls, ```google/genai```, API-key handling and outside services.
+However, the generated repository initially contained an ```.env.example``` with ```GEMINI_API_KEY``` documentation and a Gemini dependency even though the application made no model calls.
 I only discovered this when I deliberately searched the repository beyond the application code.
 I subsequently removed those leftovers.
 This showed me that a guardrail is only as strong as my understanding of what needs to be guarded.
 As a non-programmer, I can state what I do not want, but I may not yet know every technical place where an unwanted capability can appear.

 ## 3. Where did YOU exercise judgment?